csunkin/mllab/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Lab Coordinators
+- Lab Director

+projects:
+- kinderkinetics
+- of-psychometric-psfms
+- of-fgcompass-nonenglish
+- of-fgcompass-english
+- of-pa-and-motor-skills
 ---

-Dr. Furtado received a B.A. in Physical Education from the Federal University of Parana, Curitiba, PR - Brazil.
-He earned his M.S. and Ph.D. degrees in Motor Behavior from the University of Pittsburgh, PA.
+Dr. Furtado received a **B.A. in Physical Education** from the Federal University of Paraná, Curitiba, PR — Brazil.
+He earned his **M.S. and Ph.D. degrees in Motor Behavior** from the University of Pittsburgh, PA.

+**Research Interests**

-Dr. Furtado's line of research focuses on two main areas: (1) validation of observational models in psychomotor assessment instruments and (2) the relationship between motor skill competence, perceived motor competence, physical activity levels, and body composition.
+- Validation of observational models in psychomotor assessment instruments
+- Motor skill competence, perceived competence, physical activity, and body composition
+- Application of artificial intelligence to automate the recognition and evaluation of fundamental movement skills